Products Affected - Description

 Estimated Resupply Dates

-Teva has leuprolide acetate injection on back order and the company estimates a release date in the second quarter of 2015.
+Teva has leuprolide acetate injection on back order and the company estimates a release date in first quarter of 2018.

 November 30, September 9, June 14, April 11, January 27, 2016; December 9, November 4, September 29 and 9, June 22, April 29, March 23, February 25 and 4, January 15, 2015; December 17, November 19, September 11, June 23, April 15, February 14, January 15, 2014; September 26, July 16, May 15, March 22, February 7, January 9, 2013; November 12, August 13, June 21, April 20, March 2, February 3, 2012; December 28 and 1, October 27, August 19, July 22, June 24 and 3, May 5, March 24, February 25, 2011, University of Utah, Drug Information Service.
 Copyright 2016, Drug Information Service, University of Utah, Salt Lake City, UT.